-6. Light Scattering and Plasmonics The interaction of light with matter is based on particle scattering: we discuss the theoretical concepts of light scattering on the background of Fourier theory.
+The interaction of light with matter retical concepts of light scattering these approaches to photon diffusi tering or scattering at semiconduct Photonics.
+A big emphasis is put of 6.
+Light Scattering and Plasmonics The interaction of light with matter is based on particle scattering: we discuss the theoretical concepts of light scattering on the background of Fourier theory.
 We expend these approaches to photon diffusion, nonlinear optics, fluorescence and Raman scattering or scattering at semiconductor quantum dots - which are all hot topics in modern Photonics.
 A big emphasis is put on the description of surface plasmons and particle plasmons, where light can be extremely confined.
-Literature Accompanying to the lecture printed lecture notes with defined gaps (white boxes) are distributed.
-Final Exam Written or oral exam (120 min) Workload (hours) Course Contact hrs Self-studies Total (nours) Lecture and exercises (L+E) 75 h 135 h 210 h Usability M.Sc.
+Literature Accompanying to the lecture printed distributed.
+Accompanying to the lecture printed lecture notes with defined gaps (white boxes) are distributed.
+Final Exam Written or oral exam (120 min) Workload (hours) Course Contact hrs Self-studies Total (nours) Lecture and exercises (L+E) 75 h 135 h 210 h Usability , , M.Sc.
 Physics: Elective Subjects (SL), M.Sc.
-Applied Physics: Applied Physics (PL or SL) or Elective Subjects (SL) Language English
+Applied Physics: Applied Physics (PL or SL) or Elective Subjects (SL) Language English English